 Aside from the Goldendoodle rescues presented on the list above, you can also find Goldendoodles that are ready for adoption on the following pet adoption sites:

 - Petfinder – Petfinder is an online pet database that advertises and lists available pets for adoption – including Goldendoodles.
-It is affiliated with the various Goldendoodle rescues and shelters across the country.
+It is affiliated with various Goldendoodle rescues and shelters across the country.
 If you use the location filter on their website, you’ll find the adoptable Goldendoodles near you.

 - Adopt-a-Pet – This is the largest non-profit pet website in North America.
 You can easily find a Goldendoodle available for adoption anywhere in the US.
 They have a network comprising thousands of animal welfare organizations and shelters across the country.